-As used in divisions (A)(7) and (B)(9) of this section, "correctional employee" means any employee of the department of rehabilitation and correction who in the course of performing the employee's job duties has or has had contact with inmates and persons under supervision.
+"Correctional employee" means any employee of the department of rehabilitation and correction who in the course of performing the employee's job duties has or has had contact with inmates and persons under supervision.

-As used in divisions (A)(7) and (B)(9) of this section, "county or multicounty corrections officer" means any corrections officer employed by any county or multicounty correctional facility.
+"County or multicounty corrections officer" means any corrections officer employed by any county or multicounty correctional facility.